 At many natural food stores, you can grind your own peanut butter using a machine in their bulk department—the oils won’t have time to separate if you refrigerate your peanut butter right when you get home.
 This saves you the hassle of stirring.
 This kind of peanut butter typically has a coarser texture than jarred brands, which some people prefer and others don’t.

-you can buy canned tomatoes whole, diced, or made into sauce.
-Canned tomato sauce is often comparable in quality to glass-jarred sauce, yet sells for half the price.
+You can buy canned tomatoes whole, diced, or made into sauce.
+Canned tomato sauce is often just as good as glass-jarred sauce, yet sells for half the price.

 The Cheapest Places to Buy Groceries

-Now that we’ve looked at the cheapest grocery items, let’s get into where to find the best deals.
-The key to saving money on vegan food is to shop in multiple places—the more places you go, the more great deals you will find.
+Now that we’ve looked at the cheapest grocery items, let’s look into where to find the best deals.
+The key to saving money on vegan food is to shop in multiple places—the more places you shop at, the more great deals you will find.

 Whenever possible, take some extra time to wander aimlessly around your favorite food market.
 It’s time well-spent.
 You’re bound to discover some tempting and affordable foods.

 Supermarkets: Most supermarkets post their weekly circular at the entrance, so always pause there to see what’s on sale.
 You might find a great deal on a few fruits and vegetables that are normally out of your price range.
 Supermarkets typically offer an impressive produce section, and low prices on pasta, canned tomatoes, and bagged rice and beans.
 Unfortunately, most supermarket bread is neither good nor cheap.

 Also note that when it comes to products like organic breakfast cereal or vegan ice cream, supermarket prices are generally terrible.
 Supermarkets usually sell these foods at list price, whereas your local natural food store typically strives to price them competitively.